Clippers' Kawhi Leonard sprains right knee, out for Game 5

+Kawhi Leonard's right knee is now a major concern for the Los Angeles Clippers.

-All-NBA forward Kawhi Leonard has a right knee sprain that will keep him out of the Los Angeles Clippers' lineup for Game 5 of the Western Conference semifinals against the Utah Jazz on Wednesday night and raises questions about his availability going forward.
+The All-NBA forward was ruled out of Game 5 of the Western Conference semifinals on Wednesday with what the Clippers are calling a sprain.
+A person with knowledge of the matter said Leonard will need more testing and evaluation, raising questions about his availability going forward.

-The Clippers said Wednesday that there is “no timetable for his return."
-Game 5 is Wednedsday in Salt Lake City; Game 6 of the series is Friday in Los Angeles.
+The structural integrity of Leonard's knee has yet to be fully determined, the person said, speaking to The Associated Press on condition of anonymity because the team has not offered any specific diagnosis other than sprain.
+A sprain, by definition, is a ligament injury, though the Clippers have not said which of the four knee ligaments is the cause for concern.

 The Clippers were 11-9 without Leonard during the regular season.
 They're 6-1 so far in the playoffs when he scores at least 28 points, 0-4 otherwise.